KshirsagarTushar/Revenue-Insights-in-Hospitality/README.md

 - Impact
 - Recommendations
 - Conclusion

-# Project Objectives 🎯
-- To examine past revenue data to identify patterns and trends across various segments within AtliQ Grands' five-star hotels.

-- To define and track critical KPIs such as RevPAR, ADR, Occupancy %, and Realization % to measure hotel performance accurately.

-- To develop a comprehensive dashboard to visualize key revenue metrics, enabling stakeholders to make informed decisions quickly.

-- To provide actionable recommendations based on data analysis to support management in making strategic decisions to boost revenue and regain market share.
+- Relevant Links

 # Project Objective 🎯
 The primary objectives of the project are to examine past revenue data to identify patterns and trends across various segments within AtliQ Grands' five-star hotels and to define and track critical KPIs such as RevPAR, ADR, Occupancy %, and Realization % to measure hotel performance accurately.
-Additionally, the project aims to develop a comprehensive dashboard to visualize key revenue metrics, enabling stakeholders to make informed decisions quickly.
-Finally, the project seeks to provide actionable recommendations based on data analysis to support management in making strategic decisions to boost revenue and regain market share.
+Furthermore, the project aims to develop a comprehensive dashboard to visualize key revenue metrics, enabling stakeholders to make informed decisions quickly.
+Ultimately, the goal is to provide actionable recommendations based on data analysis to support management in making strategic decisions to boost revenue and regain market share.

 # Data Overview 📑
 The dataset used for this project consists of historical revenue data collected from various segments within the hospitality industry, specifically focusing on AtliQ Grands' five-star hotels across different zones in India.
 This comprehensive dataset includes information on room bookings, booking platforms, hotel capacity, customer ratings, customer demographics, and other revenue-generating activities.